destroyer246k/Program-Structures-Datatypes-/README.md

 Data Representation: This program illustrates how different data types represent various data and the memory requirement of each.
 User Interaction: For every data type, the program asks the user, reads the input with cin, then outputs the value and the size of the datatype.

+Algorithm:
+1. Start the program.
+2. Declare an integer variable a.
+- Prompt: Enter integer number
+- Input: Read value into a
+- Output: Display value of a and its size using sizeof(a)

+3. Declare a float variable b.
+- Prompt: Enter floating number
+- Input: Read value into b
+- Output: Display value of b and its size using sizeof(b)

+4. Declare a character variable c.
+- Prompt: Enter Character
+- Input: Read value into c
+- Output: Display value of c and its size using sizeof(c)

+5. Declare a double variable e.
+- Prompt: Enter double int number
+- Input: Read value into e
+- Output: Display value of e and its size using sizeof(e)

+6. Declare a string variable f.
+- Prompt: Enter String
+- Input: Read value into f
+- Output: Display value of f and its size using sizeof(f)

+7. Declare a boolean variable d.
+- Prompt: Enter Boolean value
+- Input: Read value into
+- Output: Display value of d and its size using sizeof(d)

+8. End the program.

 Conclusion:
 The program ends after showing all the values and their memory sizes.
 This helps users learn how to practically use datatypes in C++, but it also introduces the idea of memory allocation for datatypes.
 This is essential in understanding data storage and management in programming.